Attorney David I. Fuchs

 When the woman’s husband sued on behalf of his wife’s estate, a trial court ruled in his favor, finding that the wife had not signed a release to cover the advanced dive during which she was killed.
 Typically, the court said, these pre-claim exculpation agreements have a “discernible scope and term” that limits the activity for which the company cannot be held responsible.
 In the disclosures provided to the couple, the term “activity” was used ambiguously, and did not clearly define the deep dive.

 In Florida, pre-claim exculpatory clauses are not favored, and trial courts will only enforce them when the disclosure is clearly worded to encompass the entirety of the activity, and the relief from responsibility is without doubt, personal injury attorneys in Fort Lauderdale say.
 In the victim’s case, the need for multiple forms backed up the trial court’s decision that the activity was not defined in the forms she did actually sign.

-At the Law Offices of David I Fuchs, a Fort Lauderdale personal injury attorney, we represent anyone who has been injured, or who has lost a loved one, due to someone else’s negligence, even if you have signed a release or waiver.
+At David I. Fuchs, Injury & Accident Lawyers, P.A., a Fort Lauderdale personal injury attorney, we represent anyone who has been injured, or who has lost a loved one, due to someone else’s negligence, even if you have signed a release or waiver.
 David Fuchs will look over your case and review the documents you signed and work to get you the restitution you deserve.
 For a free, no-strings consultation, contact David Fuchs about your case today.